lemoogle/iod-ember/README.md

 This application requires ember-cli to be run and built.
 For more information on using ember-cli, visit [http://iamstef.net/ember-cli/](http://iamstef.net/ember-cli/).

-* `npm install -g ember-cli` .
-This will install the ember-cli tool
 * `npm install -g bower` . this will intall the bower package manager.
 * `git clone http://github.com/lemoogle/iod-ember`
 * `cd iod-ember`